 "The future belongs to rock fertilizer.
 It is the eternal source of life."

-"Bread from Stones" is more than just an old textbook.
+"Bread from Stones" is more than an old technical book.
 It is a passionate call for a different kind of agriculture – one that relies on the inexhaustible power of minerals.

-👉 Healthy soils are the basis for healthy plants.
+👉 Healthy soils are the foundation for healthy plants.

 👉 Healthy plants are the foundation for healthy people.